ethanolivertroy/killercoda-scenarios/istio-fedramp-compliance/assets/service-mesh-compliance-examples.md

 - Checks token issuer and expiration
 - Complies with IA-2 (Identification and Authentication)
 - Complies with IA-5 (Authenticator Management)
+- Complies with IA-8 (Identification and Authentication - Non-Organizational Users)
 - Complies with AC-3 (Access Enforcement)

 ## Network Security Examples